ecohealthalliance/spatialsampling/README.md

 <br>

-The basic interface of the [Shiny](https://shiny.rstudio.com) application is a that of a map with an overlay menu on the upper right hand corner where the user inputs a few required parameters to be used for spatial sampling.
+The basic interface of the [Shiny](https://shiny.rstudio.com) application is that of a map with an overlay menu on the upper right hand corner where the user inputs a few required parameters to be used for spatial sampling.
 When the menu is not in use, it turns transparent.
 Hover your cursor over the menu and it will turn opaque allowing for the